AviatrixSystems/Docs/HowTos/tgw_plan.rst

 4.1 Simple Transit Network
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Simple Transit refers to the configuration where Aviatrix Transit gateway at the edge VPC connects to VGW which connects to on-prem, as shown in the diagram below.
+Simple Transit refers to the configuration where Aviatrix Transit gateway at the edge VPC connects to on-prem in the three, as shown in the diagram below: AWS VGW, External Device or Aviatrix Appliance CloudN.

 |transit_gw|